 The Center for Teaching Excellence and Innovation (CTEI) was opened at Salem College as part of the 2008 - 2013 Strategic Plan.

-The director of the center is Heidi Godfrey, associate professor of dance and one of the co-chairs of the Quality Enhancement Plan (QEP) planning committee for Salem.
+The director of CTEI is Paula Grafton Young, professor of mathematics.
 She says her role is to "assist faculty in innovative teaching by offering workshops, panels, discussions, guest speakers, information about conferences and general resources."